 INVMODE SVD

-The results of the inversion (figure 36a) are based on convergence to assigned misfit in 21 iterations ().
-They were compared with the earlier results acquired by DCIP3D code (Rutley et al, 2001) and are shown in figure 36c.
-Overall the recovered structure is virtually identical to the earlier results and the range of electrical conductivity observed in the recovered models is also very comparable.
+The results of the inversion (figure 44a) are based on convergence to assigned misfit in 21 iterations (figure 44b).
+They were compared with the earlier results acquired by DCIP3D code (Rutley et al, 2001) and are shown in figure 44c.
+The large conductor on the right hand side is a black shale unit.
+The main geologic structure runs north-south and is essentially perpendicular to the survey line.
+It is expected therefore that the 2D inversion should produce geologically reasonable results.
+This is substantiated by comparing this cross-section with a similar cross-section extracted from the 3D inversion (Figure 44a and Figure 44c).